Phipps Bend Nuclear Plant: Planning

-With the emergence of developing nuclear power technology by the 1950s-1960s, the TVA would initiate a nuclear development plan by the mid-1960s to plan and build seven nuclear power generation stations across the Tennessee Valley, Browns Ferry, Sequoyah, Watts Bar, Bellefonte, Hartsville, Yellow Creek, and Phipps Bend.
+With the emergence of developing nuclear power technology by the 1950s–1960s, the TVA would initiate a nuclear development plan by the mid-1960s to plan and build seven nuclear power generation stations across the Tennessee Valley, Browns Ferry, Sequoyah, Watts Bar, Bellefonte, Hartsville, Yellow Creek, and Phipps Bend.
 This was a result of new interest regarding the environmental efficiency of nuclear power while having a baseload as powerful as the fossil fuel facilities the TVA had constructed the decades prior.
 In 1974, the TVA's first nuclear reactor would be operational at the Browns Ferry facility near Huntsville, Alabama.

 Interest for a nuclear power plant in Hawkins County was reported as early as 1972, when a community club expressed enthusiasm for a breeder reactor unit at the John Sevier Fossil Plant near the county seat of Rogersville.
 By 1974, the TVA announced plans for a two-unit nuclear power generation station in the Phipps Bend area of Hawkins County, citing the level acreage along the banks of the Holston River.
-The TVA would acquire over 1,400 acres of farmland on the northern shore of the Holston River through primarily eminent domain.
+The TVA would acquire nearly 1,300 acres of farmland on the northern shore of the Holston River primarily through eminent domain.
 Infrastructure upgrades both on-site and off-site were underway to prepare for the power plant, including the widening of U.S. Route 11W into a four-lane limited-access highway from Kingsport to Rogersville, and over $2 million in the construction of water and sewage systems to access the plant site from the public works department of Rogersville.
 The TVA provided funding for industrial access roads to Phipps Bend from US 11W.

 For the Phipps Bend reactor units, the TVA purchased two BWR-6 boiling water reactors supplied by General Electric.
 The Phipps Bend reactors had a net output of nearly 2600 MWe.